 Located a 15- 20 minute walk away from Disneyland, Hotel Indigo Anaheim is one of the furthest from the parks on this list, but still a very doable walk!
 Hotel Indigo is adjacent to the Anaheim Gardenwalk.

 What makes the Hotel Indigo special is its size.
 With just 104 rooms, it is a boutique hotel with a quiet, peaceful feel.
 But that doesn’t mean it isn’t kid friendly!
 (This is Disneyland, after all!)

 The hotel’s decor is bright and contemporary.
 Rooms are comfortable with plenty of modern conveniences, and there is a pool.
 Chambers Bar & Bistro serves gourmet California cuisine in a relaxed setting, while a selection of hand-crafted cocktails allows you to unwind in style after a day in the parks.

 Grand Legacy at the Park is one of the closest hotels to the Disneyland Resort, and for that reason alone it belongs on this list!
 If proximity is a top priority, then Grand Legacy at the Park is definitely a hotel to consider.

-At one mile away from Disneyland, the Hyatt Regency Orange County is the furthest hotel on this list of hotels close to Disneyland.
-However, a quick shuttle ride will get you there in no time!
+Though technically located in Garden Grove, the Hyatt Regency Orange County is still only one mile away from Disneyland.
+A quick shuttle ride up Harbor Blvd. will get you there in no time!

 Off-Property Disneyland Hotels: The Bottom Line